Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

 Strong Symmetry Boundary Condition
 ++++++++++++++++++++++++++++++++++

 There are two implementations of the symmetry boundary condition: strong and weak.
 In the strong symmetry implementation, the normal velocity is set to zero at the boundary.
-Strong symmetry has only been implemented for a cartesian mesh, meaning it can be used for flat surfaces that are aligned with the principle Cartesian directions.
-It cannot be used for curved surfaces or flat surfaces that are not aligned with the principle Cartesian directions.
+Strong symmetry has only been implemented for a cartesian mesh, meaning it can be used for flat surfaces that are aligned with the principle cartesian directions.
+It cannot be used for curved surfaces or flat surfaces that are not aligned with the principle cartesian directions.
 Both the strong and weak symmetry boundary conditions have an associated error.
 In the strong form the associated error lies not on the boundary but in the domain.

 .. _theory_weak_symmetry_bc: